wllacer/dana-cube/README.md

 Castellón/Castelló           48,220                                       98,341         66,450                                                       9,565
 ...
 ```
 Sadly, this is usually __NOT available in most data query programs__.
 Some DB products (fi.
 Oracle and MSSQL) offer their own private means of generate such queries, but they're not always available in general tools.
-MS Access _cross reference queries_ or _Pivot Tables_ available in several spreadsheet programs, DO offer this functionality, but the cost -and most ofter the unwieldness- of linking REAL databases to this products do not make them really sustainable options in the long run.
+MS Access _cross reference queries_ or _Pivot Tables_ available in several spreadsheet programs, DO offer this functionality,I've seen quite a few more than interesting.

+But, stability,  maintainability, and the chance of distributing it, is another story.
+My own experience with ODBC linking performance is less than good.
+And as a former DBA, piggybacking an uncontrollable tool (as the ODBC interface is) on a corporate database is a security and performance nightmare

 ## What we provide